Monday, July 7, 2025

 I said with a grin, “I’ve really missed you.”

-He smiled back and asked, “How about a trip to 1989?”
+He smiled and asked, “How about a trip to 1989?”
 I thought for a moment and replied, “Are we planning to swipe something while we’re there?”

 “Okay, let’s go,” I said.
-He chuckled and said, “We’ll go as soon as we’re dressed for the era.”
+He chuckled, “We’ll go as soon as we’re dressed for the era.”
 We embraced the fashion of the late 1980s.
 He wore a classic tie-dyed t-shirt under a brown leather jacket, complemented by classic 501 jeans, a matching brown leather belt, and Nike sneakers.
 His hairstyle was a perfect nod to the iconic late 80s look.
 I chose a white top with a denim jacket and straight-leg jeans, completing my outfit with white high-top Reebok sneakers.

+He wore a classic tie-dyed t-shirt under a brown leather jacket, complemented by classic 501 jeans, a matching brown leather belt, Nike sneakers and his hairstyle was a perfect nod to the iconic late 1980s look.
+I chose a white crop top with a denim jacket and straight-leg jeans, completing my outfit with white high-top Reebok sneakers.
 The AI gave my hair a fabulous 80s makeover.
 I adorned myself with bold, gold dangling earrings—an unusual choice for me, but Mr. Smith insisted we should blend in.
 I recalled Melanie's words: “Who cares?”
 A smile crept onto my face at the memory.

 “Are you ready?” he asked, and I nodded in response as we stepped out of the monolith hand in hand.
 We found ourselves in a park bustling with life; children playing while their parents kept a watchful eye.
 It felt surreal to be in 1989, knowing my mom was just 11 years old at this moment.
 We hopped into a taxi to explore the Heritage Museum of the O.C., followed by a visit to a nearby indoor mall.

+As we walked by, a gentle smile graced her lips, adding to the intrigue.
+She gave me a nod.
+Mr. Smith paid no attention to our unspoken interaction; in fact, his mind was preoccupied with other things.
 We took a bus to a nice hotel called the Hyatt; we checked in.
 The room was nice, clean, and comfy.
 “This hotel has a nice little restaurant downstairs; would you like to go?” he asked me, as he wrapped his arms around my slender waist holding me close.

-“Okay,” I said, looking into his eyes, amorously.
-The monolith appeared in our room and Mr. Smith put the ‘do not disturb’ sign on the doorknob outside, then we went into the monolith.
 “Remi, we have plenty of time before dinner is served.
 What do you feel like doing?” he asked, with a wink of his eye.
 He removed his jacket and casually threw it onto a black chair beside one of the consoles in the control room.
+“I'm not sure, what do you feel like doing?”
+I teased playfully with a sly smile.

 "Again?
 You want to have sex again?"
 I asked, a bit timidly with a giggle.